cucapra/pollen/slow_odgi/README.md

 S	3	GGGG
 P	x	1+,2+,3+	*
 L	1	+	2	+
+L	3	+	1	-
 // no more links
 ```
 running `validate` complains that we are missing a link; namely the link `L 2 + 3 +`.
-Run against a graph where each path _is_ backed up by links, this command decrees the graph valid and succeeds quietly.
+It does not complain about the "extra" link `3 + 1 -`.
+If run against a graph where each path _is_ backed up by links, this command decrees the graph valid and succeeds quietly.